How to Effectively Manage Remote Talent

 Perceiving the need to monitor employees’ work times and amounts can be tantamount to saying that you do not trust your employees.

-Yet, a study by Gartner notes that employee monitoring has risen significantly since 2015, and 80% of employers are expected to use new tools and data sources to monitor staff during this year of the pandemic.
+Yet, a study by Gartner notes that employee monitoring has risen significantly since 2015, and 80% of employers are expected to use new tools and data sources to monitor staff as remote work becomes the norm.

 Micromanagement Can Breed Distrust